KainGNX/fast-frontend-include/README.md

 ```php
     $viewContext = new \FastFrontend\View\Context('about', $globalIncludes);
 ```
 This would then look to include files in `js/about` and `css/about` if files are added.
-Context directories are only intended to contain files, no recursion is done to find subdirectories will js/css.
+Context directories are only intended to contain files, no recursion is done to find subdirectories with js/css.